jjwithanr/obsidian_bible_study/docs/Old Testament/Genesis/Genesis3.md

 #### v.6
 >When the woman saw that the fruit of the tree was good for food and **pleasing to the eye**, and **also desirable** for gaining wisdom, she took some and ate it.
 She also gave some to her husband, who was with her, and he ate it.

-Sin is always pleasing to the eye, yet leading to death, and also desireable, yet also short in fulfilling our ultimate desires.
+Sin is always pleasing to the eye, yet leading to death, and also desirable, yet also short in fulfilling our ultimate desires.
 #jj

 Eve surrendered to this temptation in exactly the way John describes in [1 John 2:16](1John2#v.16).
 First, she gave in to the lust of the flesh (**saw that it was good for food**), then she gave in to the lust of the eyes (**pleasant to the eyes**), then she gave in to the pride of life (**desirable to make one wise**).